davidlago/dotfiles/UbuntuInstallationNotes.md

-## Installing Ubuntu in a Lenovo Yoga 3 Pro
+## Ubuntu installation notes
-This is a brief document outlining the steps I am taking as I configure my new Yoga Pro 3 to my liking.
-I'm assuming Ubuntu 16.04 has been successfully installed, and that the `setup.sh`  and `install.sh` scripts have been run.
+This is a brief document outlining the steps I am taking as I configure my new laptop to my liking.
+I'm assuming Ubuntu 16.04 LTS has been successfully installed, and that the `setup.sh`  and `install.sh` scripts have been run.